zmalone/chef-web-docs/source/common-use-cases/wordpress.md

 Now that the cookbooks are on the server, we need to bootstrap a node with the wordpress cookbook in the run list.
 We will use `knife`, the command line tool for Chef, to accomplish this.

-Because `knife` is a command line tool, we can use it interactively.
-Let's look at the help output for the `bootstrap` command:
+Let's use `knife`, the command line tool for Chef, to print help output for the `bootstrap` command:

     $ knife bootstrap --help